The Science Coach program was created to keep teachers teaching science research.

 In January 2018, the Science Coach program grew from a 6-county innovation to a regional program when they joined BioSTL—a 501(c)3 nonprofit organization that works to build the foundation for medical and plant science, innovation, and entrepreneurial success that is transforming the St. Louis economy.

 Since its inception, Science Coach participants have won 13 international science fair competitions.
 Three participants received top 4 placements in their division in the world at the International Science & Engineering Fair.
-Participants have invented a home test to determine if a tick is carrying Lyme disease, explored the decreasing bee population, and created an environmentally safe way to eradicate the Emerald Ash Bore.
+Participants have invented a home test to determine if a tick is carrying Lyme disease, explored the decreasing bee population, and created an environmentally safe way to eradicate the Emerald Ash Borer.
 Although Science Coach students have won national and global competitions, we know that developing essential critical thinking skills for all participants is the real win.